memes/terraform-google-secret-manager/modules/random/README.md

-# Randomly generated secret with Secret Manager
+# Randomly generated secret with Secret Manager for Terraform 0.12

+> NOTE: This module is from the Terraform 0.12 supporting branch - use 1.x releases for Terraform 0.13+

 This sub-module provides the same variables and capabilities as the base Secret Manager module, but will generate a random password to use as the secret value.